 Beauvoir has made hundred’s of TV appearances throughout the years and has been photographed by legendary photographer’s including Annie Leibowitz for a worldwide Polaroid campaign, Lynn Goldsmith, Mark Weiss and many others per their request due to his iconic look.

-In addition to his film music work with Sylvester Stallone, his credit list includes title tracks or theme songs for the movies Pet Semetary from Stephen King's novel, Wes Craven’s blockbuster Shocker, Flawless (with Robert De Niro), School of Rock (with Jack Black), Christmas with the Kranks (with Tim Allen, Jamie Lee Curtis and Dan Aykroyd), The Guilty (with Bill Pullman), Rock 'n' Roll High School Forever, Berlin Nights (with Gabriela Tscherniack), RV (with Robin Williams) and Unthinkable (with Samuel Jackson).
+In addition to his film music work with Sylvester Stallone, his credit list includes title tracks or theme songs for the movies Pet Semetary from Stephen King's novel, Wes Craven’s blockbuster Shocker, Flawless (with Robert De Niro), School of Rock (with Jack Black), Christmas with the Kranks (with Tim Allen, Jamie Lee Curtis and Dan Aykroyd), The Guilty (with Bill Pullman), Rock 'n' Roll High School Forever, Why Him? (with James Franco), Berlin Nights (with Gabriela Tscherniack), RV (with Robin Williams) and Unthinkable (with Samuel Jackson).
 More films to come…

 Beauvoir founded and serves as CEO/President of Voodoo Island Entertainment Group whose divisions included Voodoo Island Records and Voodoo Island Productions.
 Over the course of his professional career, he has created joint venture partnerships with industry luminaries such as Richard Branson, Al Teller, Ted Fields, Jimmy Iovine, Gene Simmons, Paul Stanley, Hartwig Masuch, Martin Bandier, Lance Freed and others.
 Beauvoir is also the founder and CEO/President of Hot Boy Music and Tigre Noire Music.
 Beauvoir’s worldwide music catalogue contains over 600 published titles currently administered by Universal Music Publishing.